 - If your water is very hard, we recommend that you use softened water. - If you use only softened water, you can set your appliance to the "softened" water hardness range. - If you use mineral water, set the water hardness range to "4 very hard". - If you use mineral water, you must only use noncarbonated mineral water. - 1.
-Touch the 🗂 field. - The control panel is automatically pushed forwards. - 2.
-Pull the control panel forwards with both hands and then push it upwards until it locks into place (Fig. 1). - 3.
-Lift the water tank and remove it from the water tank recess (Fig. 2).
+Touch the 🗄 field. - The control panel is pushed forwards automatically.
+2. Pull the control panel forwards with both hands and - then push it upwards until it locks into place (Fig. 1).Lift the water tank and remove it from the water tank recess (Fig. 2).

-- 4. Press down on the lid along the seal to prevent water from leaking out of the water tank. - 5.
-Remove the cover a (Fig. 3). - 6.
-Fill the water tank with cold water up to the "max." mark (Fig. 4).
+- 4. Press down on the cover along the seal to prevent water from leaking out of the water tank. - 5.
+Fill the water tank with cold water up to the "max." mark (Fig. 3).

-Reinsert the cover a into the opening in the water tank.
-Insert the filled water tank (Fig. 5).
-Ensure that the water tank locks into place behind both holders b (Fig. 6).
+Insert the filled water tank (Fig. 4).
+Ensure that the water tank locks into place behind both holders a (Fig. 5).

-Slowly push the control panel downwards and then towards the rear until it is closed completely.
+7. Slowly slide the control panel downwards and then push it towards the rear until it is closed completely.
 The water tank has been filled.
-You can start operations with steam.
+You can start using operating modes with steam.